M-Switch X.400 is a high performance, highly flexible and robust X.400 Message Transfer Agent (MTA).

 Detailed information on anti-virus capabilities are given under M-Switch Anti-Virus.
 This section summarizes how these capabilities are provided in M-Switch.

 The Anti-Virus channel operates by breaking out body parts of an X.400 IPM (including military P772) and passing them to a third party AV checker.
 Messages are deleted, and warning messages may be sent to message originator and recipients.
 Isode supports Norman, Sophos and CLAM AV packages.
 Other packages may be supported in the future.

 M-Switch provides a Content Checking Channel that can check for words to block on, for example to block messages with “dirty words”.
 It is extensible to integrate in different types of content checking.

 M-Switch provides infrastructure to transfer files by email, which is designed to support applications such as directory and database replication.
 It could also be used to support user file transfer.

 There is a file transfer by email server that watches configured directories, and transfers files to one or more email recipients associated with each directory originating from an email address associated with the directory.
 Files are used with naming conventions to indicate message submission and successful or failed delivery to each recipient (using X.400 delivery reports).
 There is a matching file transfer by email channel that delivers messages and reports.

 More information is given in the Isode white paper [File Transfer by Email], and information on its use for Directory Replication is described in the whitepaper [Directory Replication by Email and over 'Air Gap'].

-Message Tracking from the Message Operator Interface Web Application or MConsole can use information in the audit database to locate messages, and then use the SOM protocol to retrieve archived messages via the QMGR (which directly accesses the identified file in the archive), and display or forward them.
-Similarly, these tools can also view messages in the queue and quarantine.
+Message Tracking and Message History views in MConsole use information in the audit database to locate messages, and then use the SOM protocol to retrieve archived messages via the QMGR (which directly accesses the identified file in the archive), and display or forward them.
+This gives operator access to both inbound and outbound message archives.